Last Updated: September 23, 2025

 Controversy

-In April of 1995, he feigned a hamstring injury and was given a leave of absence after the first game of the playoffs.
-He later admitted he was frustrated with not playing after the Rockets' acquisition of Hall-of-Fame guard Clyde Drexler.
-This led to the end of his tenure with the team.
+In April 1995, Vernon feigned a hamstring injury and was given a leave of absence after the first game of the playoffs.
+He later admitted he was frustrated with not playing after the Rockets acquired Hall-of-Fame guard Clyde Drexler, which led to the end of his tenure with the team.

-In August of 1995, Maxwell was pulled over after running a red light shortly after signing with Philadelphia.
-Police found a bag of marijuana on the floor of his car, and he pleaded no contest and posted a $25,000 bond but lost the appeal.
-Three years later while with the Hornets, a Texas judge issued a warrant for his arrest.
-Vernon was extradited to Houston where he served a 90-day sentence.
+In August 1995, Maxwell was pulled over after running a red light shortly after signing with Philadelphia.
+Police found a bag of marijuana on the floor of his car, and he pleaded no contest and posted a $25,000 bond, but lost the appeal.
+Three years later, while with the Hornets, a Texas judge issued a warrant for his arrest.
+Vernon was extradited to Houston, where he served a 90-day sentence.

-In 2000, the Seattle SuperSonics fined Maxwell and Gary Payton for a locker room brawl on March 26th that left two of their peacemaking teammates hurt.
+In 2000, the Seattle SuperSonics fined Maxwell and Gary Payton for a locker room brawl on March 26th that injured two of their peacemaking teammates.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.